Reslient by Design

 Understanding RPOs and RTOs

-• Recovery Time Objectives (RTOs): The maximum acceptable downtime before services must be restored.
+• Recovery Time Objective (RTO): Maximum acceptable downtime before services must be restored

 Azure Cloud Architecture